 "Sure."
 She belts back the drink, feeling reckless.
-It has been a long time since she felt this free, this energized, despite how tired she is from working double shifts on the repairs.
+It's been a long time since she felt this free, this energized, despite how tired she is from working double shifts on the repairs.

 Getting up, Janeway goes to the bar, somehow managing to push past men and women much larger.
 Her own special magic.
-There is no doubt who is in command here.
+There's no doubt who's in command here.

 Torres misses that more than anything.
 Knowing exactly who her boss was, knowing who she had to please, and how.
 Keep the ship going, make it more efficient, get them home.
 It was a joint mission, a shared goal.
 Their dream.

 She's dying of boredom in their dream.
 She will never tell Tom that, hopes that she never inadvertently shows him that.
 But getting home was a lot more exciting when it was years away than what the reality has proven to be.

 "Here."
 Another glass, full of something pink and steaming is in front of her.
 Janeway looks at her, her eyes hard, her smile mocking.

 "You don't seriously think you can drink me under the table, do you?"
 Torres feels something coming alive as she talks, something dangerous and dark and full of the old Maquis ways.